 If you have any questions about this report or concerning your water utility, please contact Rochelle Cox at 662.429.8800.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the third Thursday of the month at 4:00 PM at the Nesbit office located at 901 Pleasant Hill Rd, Nesbit, MS 38651.
+If you want to learn more, please attend any of our scheduled meetings.
+That will be held on Tuesday, November 20, 2025 at 7:00 PM at the Nesbit office located at 901 Pleasant Hill Rd, Nesbit, MS 38651.